-Similarly, various countries are subject to comprehensive United States, or wide ranging EU, economic sanctions and trade embargoes, and the Company is prohibited or restricted from engaging in transactions that result in any goods, software, technology, or funds being exported, transferred or otherwise diverted, directly or indirectly, to a customer or end-user in those jurisdictions.
-In respect of the U.S., the embargoed destinations include Iran, Syria, North Korea, Cuba, Crimea region and so-called Donetsk People's Republic and Luhansk People's Republic in Ukraine.
+Similarly, various countries are subject to comprehensive United States, or wide-ranging UK and EU, economic sanctions and trade embargoes, and the Company is prohibited or restricted from engaging in transactions that result in any goods, software, technology, or funds being exported, transferred or otherwise diverted, directly or indirectly, to a customer or end-user in those jurisdictions.
+In respect of the U.S., the embargoed destinations include Iran, Syria, North Korea, Cuba, and the Crimea, Donetsk or Luhansk regions of Ukraine.
 U.S. sanctions also prohibit most dealing with the Government of Venezuela.
-From time to time, the U.S. and the EU also impose targeted sanctions pertaining to other countries (e.g., Russia), so it is important to check if any party to a proposed Company transaction is from a country in relation to which the U.S. or the EU has imposed complete embargoes or partial sanctions.
-Detailed country- by-country information about these trade sanctions is available at:
+From time to time, the U.S., UK, the EU and Japan also impose targeted sanctions pertaining to other countries (e.g., Russia and Belarus), so it is important to check if any party to a proposed Company transaction is from a country in relation to which the U.S., UK, the EU or Japan has imposed complete embargoes or partial sanctions.